Q: What is a zip line ?

 of water and camera.

-Q: When can we do this?
+Q: When can we do the high ropes challenge?

 Q: What type of bathrooms are available?